Life with the Lyons: Television

-A 1955 episode was shown on BBC Four on 27 March 2005 as part of the "TV on Trial" season.
+Only six episodes survive in television archives.
+One from the first series, two each from the third and fourth, and one from the final series.
+The surviving first-season episode was shown on BBC Four on 27 March 2005 as part of the "TV on Trial" season.
 The episode was not shown "in the clear" – viewers had the choice of a version without commentary but with on-screen logos, or with commentary by Roy Hattersley and Kathryn Flett.